We are Specialist stockists of Local History including

 ‘Wilderland’ by Andrew Fusek Peters.
 Full colour photographic books of the wildlife and wonder from the Long Mynd and Shropshire Borders through the four seasons.

-‘Hill and Dale – My Shropshire Year’ by Andrew Fusek Peters £25.00 Andrew’s latest full colour photographic book.
+‘Hill and Dale – My Shropshire Year’ by Andrew Fusek Peters £25.00 Andrew’s latest full colour photographic book this is now Out of Print

 ‘A Night in the Snow’, by Reverend Donald Carr, £price varies.
 The true story of a struggle for life on the Long Mynd one wild, snowy evening in 1865.